-Hopefully, you’ve recorded your tracks pretty well, and now is time to mix them.
+Hopefully, you’ve recorded your tracks pretty well, and now it’s time to mix them.
 Sometimes mixing can be overwhelming, and when you spend too much time mixing your track there’s a point where you lose focus.

 1. Use EQ and Compression in all your audio tracks.